hyperledger-archives/fabric-chaintool-original/README.md

 Consumes: [com.obc.chaincode.example02]
 ```

 If there aren't any interfaces in a particular category, the entry may be omitted.
-Note that a chaincode that doesnt provide any interfaces doesn't sound particularly useful, however.
+Note that a chaincode that doesn't provide any interfaces doesn't sound particularly useful, however.
 Therefore, it is expected that every project will include at least a Provides clause.

 ##### "self"